EluciusFTW/SpectreCoff/README.md

 ```PS
 dotnet run <command> <example/doc>
 ```
-Each module can (ebentually) be used as a command, with the two subcommands `example` and `doc`.
-THe former will showcase the module while the latter can be used to discover the documentation of the module.
-The currently supported commands are
+Each module can (eventually) be used as a command, with the two subcommands `example` and `doc`.
+The former will showcase the module while the latter can be used to discover the documentation of the module.
+The currently supported commands are:
 * `output`
 * `panel`
 * `prompt`